 The Wild Arctic Nature

-In September 2013 I went on an Arctic nature and wildlife photography tour to Svalbard, Spitsbergen in Norway.
-The journey was to take photographs of the arctic wildlife, nature and landscapes.
-As well the marine life like walruses, seals, whales and many more.
-We have been fortunate on our journey that we have seen 26 polar bears (Ursus maritimus) less in the pack ice at 83 degrees, for that more on the islands of Svalbard.
-On our way from Longyearbyen up to the pack ice with our boat, driving along the Svalbard archipelago we also came across many walruses, several seals, many whales which have been accompanied by white beaked dolphins.
+In September 2013, I went on an Arctic nature and wildlife photography tour to Svalbard, Spitsbergen in Norway.
+The journey was to take photographs of the arctic wildlife, nature, and landscapes.
+As well the marine life like walruses, seals, whales, and many more.
+Indeed, we have been fortunate on our journey that we have seen 26 polar bears (Ursus maritimus) less in the pack ice at 83 degrees, for that more on the islands of Svalbard.
+On our way from Longyearbyen up to the pack ice with our boat.
+We were driving along the Svalbard archipelago.
+Occasionally we also came across many walruses, several seals, many whales that have been accompanied by white-beaked dolphins.

 Far north, at 82 degrees hold the ice in the wild Arctic nature!

-This was taken more a moving boat.
+That was taken more from a moving boat.
 What did I do to get sharp photographs from a moving boat or zodiac?
-In this particular image, I pressed myself against the railing to get a good hold of my body and to stable it better.
-This can help quite a lot, when the boat is moving with the big waves.
-Try to keep yourself steady and push a bit the speed of your camera!
+In this particular photograph, I pressed myself against the railing to get a good hold of my body and to stable it better.
+This can help quite a lot when the boat is moving with the big waves.
+Try to keep yourself steady and push up a bit the speed of your camera!

 Just one sentence came in my mind: “Hold the ice!”

-The Sense of scale picture I have added to my top 2013 photographs post, of course quite a few other wildlife and nature photographs.
+The Sense of scale photograph I have added to my top 2013 photographs post, of course, quite a few other wildlife and nature photographs.